yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 - I couldn’t get the LEDs to work when the button is released nor was I able to have the music play more than once time.
 However, the button pressed for the LEDs to work all the time can be seen in a positive way, to keep the viewer attentive to the LEDs.
 So, when the player releases the button, it shows that he/she/they is not attentive, and this can keep the player engaged with the project.

 - I tried working on the button press situation by checking if the button was pressed in Arduino to but it was miserably done that the whole Arduino code didn't work so I gave up on doing this and keep my positive thinking of having your finger constantly on the button to stay engaged with the LEDs blinking (metaphorically dancing).

+### 8 December 2020:

+- Today, I worked on finalizing my work on GitHub.
+I filled my README.md page and organized my Journal.md page.

+- I was still annoyed by how the LEDs were working.
+They looked crazy, although they worked depending on the values from the analyzer.

+- This is how they were working:

+##### Note: the video is too big to be displayed by can be found in this [link](https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid17.mov".

+- I worked a bit on the code and specifically the part where the analyzer was working.
+I changed the ranges that I had in the if statements and in this way, it looked better after fixing it.

+- This is how it turned:

+##### Note: the video is too big to be displayed by can be found in this [link](https://drive.google.com/drive/folders/17WSPBS9ddPIl0PlMjBwxAdKnHRF7-Zk8?usp=sharing) in the name "vid18.mov".